Azure/azure-sdk-for-js/documentation/writing_tests.md

 Tests for the Azure SDK for JavaScript and TypeScript should be all executed using the NPM command `test`, they should be stored in the `test` folder, they must be written in TypeScript, in files that will end in `.spec.ts`.
 Our [recommended tools](#recommended-tools) should provide the test framework and proper ways of compiling and bundling our tests correctly.
 They should be able to run and be debugged on the environments we're targeting, which are currently only NodeJS and the browsers.

 Even though tests can be executed in groups, through the use of [Pattern matching test titles](#pattern-matching-test-titles), tests should be considered to be executed all at once.
-What determines what will be tested will be how tests are written, either through [The Recorder](#the-recorder) or through [using conditionals](#using-conditionals).
+What determines what will be tested will be how tests are written, either through [the recorder](#the-recorder) or through [using conditionals](#using-conditionals).
 The execution of tests will vary in the `package.json` to provide different build environments, different debugging mechanisms and reportings for automated live tests or automated verification tests.
 To read more about these topics, you can go to the sections [Configuring Mocha](#configuring-mocha), [Configuring Karma](#configuring-karma) and [CI and nightly test configuration](#ci-and-nightly-test-configuration).

 All together, the `package.json` will end up with the following scripts: